ibireme/yyjson/doc/API.md

 ```
 <br/>

-There's also mutable version API to traverse a mutable array:<br/>
+There's also a mutable version of the API to traverse a mutable array:<br/>

 Sample code 1 (mutable iterator API):
 ```c